Identifying Unmeasured Confounders in Panel Causal Models: A Two-Stage LM-Wald Approach: Challenges in Sensitivity Analysis

 \subsection{Research Strategy}

 The illustration of the 2SLW method proceeds in three steps.
-First, I generate data from a population RI-CLPM that includes omitted unmeasured confounders, then fit an analysis model that excludes them—mimicking the misspecifications researchers might make in practice.
-This deliberate violation of the sequential ignorability assumption ensures poor model fit, creating conditions to detect misspecifications.

-Second, I apply a univariate LM test to identify the top 25 candidate parameters ranked by LM $\chi^2$ statistics and Expected Parameter Change (EPC) values, excluding those with small EPCs, violations of temporal ordering, or potential non-identification problems in the RI-CLPM.

-Third, I refine the model using a forward stepwise Wald test, retaining only parameters with $p<0.05$ while removing any that cause convergence issues, non-positive definite covariance matrices, or negative variances.
-Identified parameters suggest possible unmeasured confounders, which I incorporate into an extended RI-CLPM to assess their effect on autoregressive and cross-lagged coefficients.
+First, drawing on a covariance structure-based data-generating process, we simulate data from a population RI-CLPM that includes omitted, unmeasured confounders.
+We then fit an analysis model that intentionally excludes these confounders, mimicking the types of misspecification researchers may encounter in applied work.
+This deliberate violation of the sequential ignorability assumption induces model misfit, thereby creating a setting in which the ability of the 2SLW method to detect misspecification can be evaluated.
+Second, we apply a univariate LM test to identify the top 25 candidate parameters ranked by LM $\chi^2$ statistics and Expected Parameter Change (EPC) values, excluding those with small EPCs, violations of temporal ordering, or potential non-identification problems in the RI-CLPM.
+Third, we refine the model using a forward stepwise Wald test, retaining only parameters with $p<0.05$ while removing any that cause convergence issues, non-positive definite covariance matrices, or negative variances.
+Identified parameters suggest possible unmeasured confounders, which we incorporate into an extended RI-CLPM to assess their effect on autoregressive and cross-lagged coefficients.
 Substantial changes imply bias from unmeasured confounding, whereas stability increases confidence in the model’s robustness.

-This procedure—combining LM-driven detection with Wald-based parsimony—offers a structured, scalable approach to sensitivity analysis for SEM-based panel models and can be implemented in \texttt{R} using \texttt{lavaan}.
+This procedure, combining LM-driven detection with Wald-based parsimony, offers a structured, scalable approach to sensitivity analysis for SEM-based panel models and can be implemented in \texttt{R} using \texttt{lavaan}.